| Loading… |

 3. Then, we see a black candlestick on the second day.

-4. The closing prices are the same or almost the same on both days.
+4. The closing prices are identical or nearly identical on both days.

 Pattern Requirements and Flexibility

-The Bearish Meeting Line consists of two candlesticks, first a white candlestick then a black candlestick, both not short.
+The Bearish Meeting Line consists of two candlesticks: first, a white candlestick, followed by a black candlestick, both of which are not short.
 The closing prices of both days should be the same or very close.

 Trader’s Behavior

 The occurrence of this pattern reflects a stalemate between bulls and bears.
-The market is in an uptrend when a strong white candlestick is formed, which further supports the trend.
-The next day opens sharply higher causing the bulls to feel more confident.
-Then the bears start a counterattack pushing prices down and leading to a close equal to (or very close to) the previous close.
+The market is in an uptrend when a strong white candlestick forms, further supporting the trend.
+The next day opens sharply higher, boosting the bulls’ confidence.
+However, the bears counterattack, pushing prices down leading to a close equal to or very close to the previous close.
 The uptrend is now breached.